 Curious about the religious order that founded St. Mary's University?
 We can help!

-The Marianist Collection is fully cataloged and items may be found through the Library's online catalog.
+The Marianist Collection is fully cataloged and items may be found through the Library Catalog.
 The items in the Marianist Collection are cataloged using a unique call number system designed specifically for Marianist materials.
 Resources include Marianist periodicals; books by and about Marianists; biographies of members of the Society of Mary, including our founder, William Joseph Chaminade; histories of the Daughters of Mary Immaculate and the Society of Mary; and information about Marianist activities and organizations throughout the world.

 The Marianist Collection is located on the 2nd Floor of the Louis J. Blume Library, next to the art gallery.